FairAppeal

 Where does the Assessor get Beacon Hill wrong?

 Beacon Hill's defining overassessment pattern is airport noise.
-Sea-Tac's official airport noise zone clips the southern half of Beacon Hill, and Boeing Field operations affect the northern half.
-Both produce documentable home-value discounts the mass-appraisal model rarely captures.
+The Port of Seattle's data shows aircraft passing over Beacon Hill at roughly 2,500 feet of altitude every 90 to 180 seconds, and Boeing Field operations affect the northern half.
+Both produce documentable home-value discounts the spring valuation rarely captures.

 Pull the Port of Seattle's official Sea-Tac noise map and overlay your parcel.
 If you are inside the official Sea-Tac noise zone, the discount is documentable and BOE-accepted.
 For homes near Boeing Field, the FAA's flight-path maps fill the same role.

 Beacon Hill comps to Mount Baker (east), Columbia City (south), and Georgetown (west) for industrial-adjacent homes.
-A tight comp set drawn from genuinely similar homes — same submarket, similar size and age, similar condition — is what moves a Beacon Hill appeal at the King County Board of Equalization.
+A tight comp set wins these cases.

 What does a Beacon Hill appeal actually look like?